 Lastly, it’s important to note that you can, in fact, pursue radical, disruptive, or architectural innovation in a horizon 1 or 2 timeframe.

 How can the 3 horizons model benefit you?

 To use the horizon model to your advantage, you’ll need to think about in which horizon each project within your growth strategy fits.
 How long will it take to see results?
 When can you expect to generate profit?
 What is your expected ROI (return on innovation)?

 When you’ve mapped everything out, share your predictions and reasoning with your team.
 Use the horizon model to help the team align, make everyone feel involved, and get key stakeholders on the same page.
 But first, make sure they have a clear understanding of the goal and relevant use of this framework.

 If people understand the horizon model and can see why long-term innovation takes time, they’ll be more likely to understand why those projects are worth the investment (and risk).
 Internal education regarding such frameworks is an important step you can take towards enabling your team to adopt an innovation mindset.

 The key takeaway here is that you should use both the horizon model and the innovation landscape model separately and at its relevant strategy stage.
 Don’t confuse them.
 Employ the horizon model first, then use the innovation landscape model to see what kinds of innovation you want to pursue given the horizons you’re aiming for.

 For help instilling an innovation culture within your organization or demonstrating the value of your innovation activities (and eliminating programs that will achieve nothing), you can always check out our innovation strategy programs.
-And if you’re interested, I’ll be writing a follow-up article on the most relevant resources, people, and management styles for each of the 3 horizons.
-Subscribe to our newsletter to receive it in your inbox when I hit publish.

 Thanks for reading!